Tony Cox (South African musician)

-Tony Cox (born 24 January 1954) is a Rhodesian-born guitarist and composer who for most of his life was based in Cape Town, South Africa.
-An exponent of the fingerpicking style, he has three times won the SAMA (South African Music Awards).
-Cox blends African and European musical influences to craft his distinctive style.
+Tony Cox (born 24 January 1954) is a Rhodesian-born guitarist and composer who was based in Cape Town, South Africa for most of his life.
+An exponent of the fingerpicking style, he has won the South African Music Awards (SAMA) three times.
+Cox blends African and European musical influences to create his distinctive style.

 Early life

 Cox was born in the mining town of Redcliff in what was then Rhodesia.
-Archie Pereira arrived from Lisbon and, for reasons unknown, decided to settle in Kwe-Kwe, a town 20 miles from Redcliff.
+Archie Pereira arrived from Lisbon and, for unknown reasons, decided to settle in Kwe-Kwe, a town 20 miles from Redcliff.

-Cox's journey towards becoming a musician commenced at the age of nine when he started playing Hawaiian guitar.
+Cox's journey towards becoming a musician began at the age of nine, when he started playing the Hawaiian guitar.
 During his teenage years, he transitioned to a more conventional playing style and eventually pursued formal studies in classical guitar.

-During the 1970s, prior to his career as a performer Tony Cox was as an acoustic guitar instructor managing his own studio.
+During the 1970s, prior to his career as a performer, Tony Cox was as an acoustic guitar instructor, managing his own studio.